 Eligibility & payment rates

-You may be eligible for Newborn Upfront Payment and Newborn Supplement if you or your partner has a baby or a child comes into your care.
+You may be eligible for Newborn Upfront Payment and Newborn Supplement if you or your partner have a baby or a child comes into your care.

 The amount of Newborn Upfront Payment and Newborn Supplement you receive depends on your family’s income and how many children you have.

-When you claim Family Tax Benefit (FTB), we will automatically assess your eligibility for Newborn Upfront Payment and Newborn Supplement if you are not claiming Parental Leave Pay for the same child.
+When you claim Family Tax Benefit (FTB) for your child we’ll check if you’re eligible for Newborn Upfront Payment and Newborn Supplement.
+We’ll only do this if you don’t receive Parental Leave Pay for the child.

-You can apply for FTB as early as 3 months before your child's expected date of birth or adoption.
+You can apply for FTB up to 3 months before your child's expected date of birth or adoption.

 Managing your payment

 You can change from Newborn Upfront Payment and Newborn Supplement to Parental Leave Pay if you think it's a better option for you.